pytamce/fiskaly/3.Infrastructure as Code/README.md

 ---

 ## Design
-For a detailed description of the EKS cluster architecture including scalability, high availability, observability, and security, see [Architecture Overview](/docs/architecture.md).
+For a detailed description of the EKS cluster architecture including scalability, high availability, observability, and security, see [Architecture Overview] (docs/architecture.md)

 ---